davidrg/ckwin/doc/ssh-readme.md

   enable all SSH commands and be used for all SSH operations until Kermit is restarted.

+SSH REMOVE LOCAL-PORT-FORWARD local-port
+  Removes the local port forward with the specified local-port from the local port forwarding list.
+This has no effect on any active connection.

+SSH REMOVE REMOTE-PORT-FORWARD remote-port",
+  Removes the remote port forward with the specified remote-port from the remote port forwarding list.
+This has no effect on any active connection.

 set ssh v2 key-exchange-methods {CURVE25519-SHA256,
      CURVE25519-SHA256@LIBSSH.ORG, DIFFIE-HELLMAN-GROUP1-SHA1,
      DIFFIE-HELLMAN-GROUP14-SHA1, DIFFIE-HELLMAN-GROUP14-SHA256,